oracle-devrel/cd3-automation-toolkit/docs/connect-container-to-oci-tenancy.md

         <tr>
             <td>Customer Secret Key</td>
             <td>&lt;prefix&gt;-automation-toolkit-csk </td>
-            <td>A Customer Secret Key is created for the user specified in tenancyconfig.properties file.
+            <td>A Customer Secret Key is created for the user specified in connectOCI.properties file.
 This is used as S3 credentials for the bucket storing remote state.</td>
         </tr>

     </table>